cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 * **Will Malcolm be running behind another reverse proxy (Traefik, Caddy, etc.)?**
     - See the previous question.
 If Malcolm is configured behind a remote proxy, Malcolm can prompt users to *Configure labels for Traefik?* to allow it to identify itself to Traefik.
 * **Specify external container network name (or leave blank for default networking)**
-    - This configures Malcolm to use [custom Docker networks](https://docs.docker.com/compose/networking/#specify-custom-networks).
+    - This configures Malcolm to use [custom container networks](https://docs.docker.com/compose/networking/#specify-custom-networks).
 If unsure, leave this blank.
 * **Select authentication method**
     - Choose **Basic** to use Malcolm's own built-in [local account management](authsetup.md#AuthBasicAccountManagement), **LDAP** to use [Lightweight Directory Access Protocol (LDAP) authentication](authsetup.md#AuthLDAP) or **None** to not require authentication (not recommended)
 * **Select LDAP server compatibility type**